ajain3/spann-jira/README.md

 spann-jira
 ==========

-A Jira Plug-in to extract jira details
+A Jira Plug-in to extract jira detail

+Learning how to modify filess